0xPARC/0xparc-intro-book/src/r1cs.typ

 = Implementing R1CS using the IPA

-TODO: Clean this up and merge some stuff together
+#todo[Clean this up and merge some stuff together]

 We will implement the R1CS system using IPA.
 Recall that in R1CS, we wish to do the following: